LeastAuthority/magic-crystal/protocol.md

 For each Custodian, establish a "receive" file-transfer session: ``wormhole receive --code-words 2`` (note, this won't work until https://github.com/magic-wormhole/magic-wormhole/issues/450 is fixed).
 In the out-of-band session used to communicate the code-word, also communicate the "purpose".
-The Custodian then visits the right directly, and determines if there is a file for this human (i.e. their petname).
+The Custodian then visits the right directly, and determines if there is a file for this human (i.e. their pet name).
-If so, they send it ``wormhole send --code <whatever the receiver said> --file <petname>.shard`` (Note: this leaks their local petname; they should first rename to ``<purpose>.shard``) The receiver re-names whatever they got to ``<petname>.shard` with their petname for the Custodian.
+If so, they send it ``wormhole send --code <whatever the receiver said> --file <petname>.shard`` (Note: this leaks their local pet name; they should first rename to ``<purpose>.shard``) The receiver re-names whatever they got to ``<petname>.shard` with their pet name for the Custodian.

 Once there are enough shards, they can be decrypted with the Dark Crystal tool ``cargo run -- combine``.